-Designed to simulate a company’s current and past projects, case study problems rigorously examine how a candidate approaches prompts, communicates their findings, and works through roadblocks.
+Data science case study questions are often the most difficult part of the interview process.
+Designed to simulate a company's current and past projects, case study problems rigorously examine how candidates approach prompts, communicate their findings, and work through roadblocks.

 There are three main types of data science case studies: product questions, modeling and machine learning questions, and business case questions.